eslint/archive-website/docs/developer-guide/architecture.md

 At a high level, there are a few key parts to ESLint:

-* `bin/eslint.js` - this is the file that actually gets executed with the command line utility.
+* `bin/eslint.js` - this is the file that gets executed with the command line utility.
 It's a dumb wrapper that does nothing more than bootstrap ESLint, passing the command line arguments to `cli`.
 This is intentionally small so as not to require heavy testing.
 * `lib/api.js` - this is the entry point of `require("eslint")`.
 This file exposes an object that contains public classes `Linter`, `CLIEngine`, `RuleTester`, and `SourceCode`.
 * `lib/cli.js` - this is the heart of the ESLint CLI.
 It takes an array of arguments and then uses `eslint` to execute the commands.
 By keeping this as a separate utility, it allows others to effectively call ESLint from within another Node.js program as if it were done on the command line.
 The main call is `cli.execute()`.
 This is also the part that does all the file reading, directory traversing, input, and output.
 * `lib/init/` - this module contains `--init` functionality that set up a configuration file for end users.
 * `lib/cli-engine/` - this module is `CLIEngine` class that finds source code files and configuration files then does code verifying with the `Linter` class.
 This includes the loading logic of configuration files, parsers, plugins, and formatters.
 * `lib/linter/` - this module is the core `Linter` class that does code verifying based on configuration options.
 This file does no file I/O and does not interact with the `console` at all.
 For other Node.js programs that have JavaScript text to verify, they would be able to use this interface directly.
 * `lib/rule-tester/` - this module is `RuleTester` class that is a wrapper around Mocha so that rules can be unit tested.
-This class lets us write consistently formatted tests for each rule that is implemented and be confident that each of the rules work.
+This class lets us write consistently formatted tests for each rule that is implemented and be confident that each of the rules works.
 The RuleTester interface was modeled after Mocha and works with Mocha's global testing methods.
 RuleTester can also be modified to work with other testing frameworks.
 * `lib/source-code/` - this module is `SourceCode` class that is used to represent the parsed source code.
 It takes in source code and the Program node of the AST representing the code.
 * `lib/rules/` - this contains built-in rules that verify source code.

 ## The `cli` object

 The `cli` object is the API for the command line interface.
-Literally, the `bin/eslint.js` file simply passes arguments to the `cli` object and then sets `process.exitCode` to the returned exit code.
+The `bin/eslint.js` file simply passes arguments to the `cli` object and then sets `process.exitCode` to the returned exit code.

 The main method is `cli.execute()`, which accepts an array of strings that represent the command line options (as if `process.argv` were passed without the first two arguments).
 If you want to run ESLint from inside of another program and have it act like the CLI, then `cli` is the object to use.